TOOTH EXTRACTIONS IN MOBILE, AL - FIX PROBLEM TEETH

 The process of having a tooth removed can actually be pretty simple, and isn’t nearly as scary as it sounds.
 There are different types of extractions that may be needed, though, depending on the severity of the damage or location of the tooth.

 The initial consultation that you have with your dentist will determine whether or not your tooth will need to be extracted in the first place, and it is important to advocate for yourself and make sure that there are no other options.
-If you find that this is the case, then the doctor will walk you through the procedure in detail, and what type of extraction will be needed.
+If you find that this is the case, then the doctor will walk you through the procedure in detail and explain what type of extraction will be needed.

 Generally, there are two different types of extractions—simple and the kind involving oral surgery.

-• A simple extraction is probably what you think of when you think about having a tooth removed.
+- A simple extraction is probably what you think of when you think about having a tooth removed.
 This procedure will still involve the dentist numbing the tooth nerve and the jaw, gums, and tissue around the tooth to make sure that you don’t feel pain during the procedure.

-• There will be other situations in which you need an actual oral surgery, which is a little more complex.
-This is often for situations such as wisdom teeth or retained root tips that need to be removed but are under the gum-line and the tooth isn’t as easily accessible.
-This procedure involves an incision being made at the gum-line to better expose the problematic tooth, and then the removal of that tooth.
+- There will be other situations in which you need an actual oral surgery, which is a little more complex.
+This is often for situations such as wisdom teeth or retained root tips that need to be removed, but are under the gum line, and the tooth isn’t as easily accessible.
+This procedure involves an incision being made at the gum line to better expose the problematic tooth, and then the removal of that tooth.
 For more intensive tooth extractions, your dentist may decide to use nitrous oxide or a sedative and possibly refer you to an oral surgeon.

 The Risks/Complications of Tooth Extractions